timebertt/kubernetes-controller-sharding/docs/implement-sharding.md

 ```

 To allow the sharder to reassign the sharded objects during rebalancing, we need to grant the corresponding permissions.
-We need to grant these permissions explicitly depending on what is configured in the `ClusterRing`.
+We need to grant these permissions explicitly depending on what is configured in the `ControllerRing`.
 Otherwise, the sharder would basically require `cluster-admin` access.
 For the above example, we would use these RBAC manifests: